m-podolski/backup-script/README.md

 - `+ */` `+ *.c` `- *` would include all directories and .c source files but nothing else
 - `+ foo/` `+ foo/bar.c` `- *` would include only the foo directory and foo/bar.c (the foo directory must be explicitly included or it would be excluded by the "- *")

-### Writes

-Please note that Scarab doesn't do any file writing or modification itself apart from renaming the destination at the very end.
-The transfer is done by rsync and the backup process only starts right after you have chosen your archive option.

 ### Archive Configurations

 All options are configured with extensive logging and progress display.